The three phases of quantum annealing: fast, slow, and very slow: Transverse-Field Ising chain

-The KZM-LZF crossover time ($\tau_{1}$) and LZF-APT crossover time ($\tau_{2}$) can be estimated in complete analogy to above.
+The main contribution of our detailed analysis is the quantification of the crossover points.
+The KZM-LZF crossover time $\tau_{1}$ and LZF-APT crossover time $\tau_{2}$ can be estimated in complete analogy to that discussed above.
 For KZM-LZF, we equate Eqs.~\eqref{eq:TI_KZMExcessWork} and~\eqref{eq:TI_LZFExcessWork}.
-Solving for $\tau_{1}$ results in a complex value, since the two curves never intersect, cf. Fig.~\ref{fig:TIWorkMainPlot}.
+Solving for $\tau_{1}$ results in a complex value since the two curves never intersect [see Fig.~\ref{fig:TIWorkMainPlot}].
 For the real part, we obtain

 where $W_{-1}$ is again Lambert's function~\cite{Lambert1996}.
 Consequently, the location of the KZM-LZF crossover is independent of $N$ in Fig.~\ref{fig:TIPlots}.